-In July 2013 the Animal & Plant Health Agency (APHA) announced plans to improve the quality and accessibility of training for Official Veterinarians (OVs) through the introduction of a modern, flexible approach to training which reflects current business needs and changes to the veterinary sector.
+In July 2013 the Animal and Plant Health Agency (APHA) announced plans to improve the quality and accessibility of training for Official Veterinarians (OVs) through the introduction of a modern, flexible approach to training, which reflects current business needs and changes to the veterinary sector.

 Why have changes been made?

 The previous system for training OVs reflected a historic concept of veterinary practice structure and, with a variety of business models for veterinary practices now developing, the APHA has reviewed the system of training and authorisation to ensure it is relevant to this changing landscape.

 In addition, all state veterinary functions are now subject to audit by international organisations such as the Food and Veterinary Office of the European Commission.
 In order to meet this scrutiny and to safeguard our ability to trade internationally, it is necessary to meet reasonable expectations for governance of our entire national veterinary service.